Marketing, Retail Management - Major #2055

 3 units

-In-depth study of the primary management functions including: strategic and tactical planning; decision-making; organizational design and systems; leadership, motivation and communication; and control systems.
+This course provides students an in-depth study of the primary management functions including: strategic and tactical planning; decision-making; organizational design and systems; leadership, motivation and communication; and control systems.
 (A, CSU)

 MKTG 10